searls/jasmine-archetype/README.markdown

             `-- javascript
                 `-- element_mover_spec.js

-To build the project and verify the Jasmine specs are executing, try running:
+To build the project and verify the Jasmine specs are executing, switch to the new project directory and build it:

+    cd my-jasmine-project
     mvn clean package

 If you want to experiment further, try adding a new spec to the existing `element_mover_spec.js` file, and open `target/ManualSpecRunner.html`